-TE115 HygrosetII Adjustable Digital Hygrometer (measures humidity) with Thermometer\$26.99
+TE115 HygrosetII Adjustable Digital Hygrometer (measures humidity) with

-Photo above is CH153 Reblochon Mold, see page 18.
+Photo above is CH153 Reblochon Mold. see page 18.
 All of our round molds with added followers will work with home pressing equipment like free weights, or gallon jugs of water.
 They will also work with our Dutch Press, shown on the next page.
 In the wintertime milk resists forming curd as the cows are eating fodder instead of grass.
-Double the calcium chloride added to eliminate this prob-
+Double the calcium chloride and add dry milk powder (1 T. per gallon) to eliminate this problem.